darcyclarke/Set-Rectangle-Sketch-Plugin/README.md

 # Set-Rectangle.sketch
 A Sketch Plugin for setting default dimensions on creation of rectangle

-Hit `cmd + r` to be prompted for your dimensions!!!
+Hit `ctrl shift r` to be prompted for your dimensions!!!